Interactive Investor

 - You want stocks, investment trusts, or active funds alongside ETFs

-- You need a Junior ISA, joint account, or company account
+- You need a Junior ISA or joint account

 - You have a large portfolio where flat fees beat percentage fees